Introduction to Paralegal Studies

 Legal Assistant Internship

 Non-paid work experience within a private law firm, government agency, court office, corporation, insurance company, bank, real estate company, community service agency, health care facility, or other appropriate office.
 Supervised by a licensed, practicing attorney, the student will observe and participate as a paralegal in the operation of the assigned office.
 A resume and interview with the prospective internship employer are required.
 As a capstone course, the internship must be scheduled as one of the final courses in the associate-degree major.
 Student must successfully complete 24 LAS credits prior to enrolling in this course.
 Restricted to LA or BLA majors.
-3 Credits (0 Lecture - 15 Lab)
+3 Credits (0 Lecture - 15 Internship)

 Interviewing, Counseling, Negotiation and Alternative Dispute Resolution